 What is heartworm?

-Heartworm are parasites that live in your dog’s heart and nearby blood vessels and feed on their blood.
-Heartworm disease is very serious and potentially life threatening for your dog however, by the time symptoms show, the disease is often in its advanced stages.
+Heartworm is a parasite that lives in your dog’s heart and nearby blood vessels and feed on their blood.
+Heartworm disease is very serious and potentially life threatening for your dog.
+By the time symptoms show, the disease is often in its advanced stages.
 This is why it is so important that your dog regularly receives heartworm preventatives.
 Use our Flea, Tick and Worm Treatment Finder to identify which treatments will provide your dog with total protection against the parasites in your area.

 Heartworm can only be spread through mosquito bites.
 When a mosquito feeds on an infected dog, it becomes contaminated with heartworm larvae.
 Now that this mosquito has become a host, it will eventually transfer these larvae to other pets it bites, allowing the larvae to spread through their bloodstream until they settle in your dog’s heart.
 A single bite from an infected mosquito can give your dog heartworm.